 If a student fails a course, the course credits are not earned, the course must be retaken, and the student will be charged per-credit tuition for the retaken course.
 Students may also repeat courses in which a grade of "D", "D+", or "C" was earned.
 Students are responsible for book charges when, upon retaking a course, a new or updated textbook is required.
-All students retaking courses must meet with the financial aid and registrar departments.
+All students retaking courses must meet with the financial aid department before the start of a new academic term to sign a revised enrollment agreement and be notified if the expected graduation date will change.
+The Registrar Department will provide an individualized schedule for the upcoming academic term.

 When the course is successfully retaken, the new record will show the passing grade, which will count toward completion of the program.
 The previous grade will be replaced by "RPT", which has no effect in the calculation of the student's CGPA.
 The original course credits remain as credits attempted for financial purposes.
 Courses may only be repeated once.
 Students who wish to attempt additional retakes may request them through the appeal process.